What are Tooth-Colored Composite Fillings?

 What is treatment process for tooth-colored fillings?

 Receiving a composite filling at Advanced Dentistry is generally a one-visit process.
 The treatment area will be numbed with a local anesthetic to help you feel comfortable.
 Sedation dentistry services may be considered for any fears or dental anxieties to keep you relaxed during the procedure.
 Once you are ready, our dentists will use an expert technique to remove the affected (decayed or damaged) tooth structure.
-He will then disinfect the tooth and fill in the area with a shade of composite selected to match your own tooth enamel.
+We will then disinfect the tooth and fill in the area with a shade of composite selected to match your own tooth enamel.
 A curing light will be used to set (harden) your filling in place.
-Our dentists will then polish the filling so it matches your natural teeth and check to ensure your bite feels even and comfortable.
+Our dentists in State College, PA, will then polish the filling, so it matches your natural teeth and check to ensure your bite feels even and comfortable.

 You will be able to resume your day after your filling is placed, but you may notice slight sensitivity to cold and hot temperatures for a few days.
 This can often be managed with over-the-counter pain medication to treat discomfort.
-If your filling seems uneven or high once the local anesthetic has worn off, please contact us so that we can arrange for a quick adjustment.
+If your filling seems uneven or high once the local anesthetic has worn off, please contact us so that we can arrange for a quick adjustment in our State College, PA office.
 Your filling can be cleaned by following a normal home oral care routine, including daily brushing and flossing.
 Our dentists will continually monitor the health of your filling when you visit Advanced Dentistry for your routine dental exam and cleaning visits.